iioinc/iioScript/README.md

 Many animations include a large group of shapes with similar but slightly different properties.
 These systems are called Particle Engines.

-Creating one with iioScript is very straightforward using the features discussed in the previous section.
+Creating a particle engine with iioScript is very straightforward using the features discussed above.

 ```
-set black end

 for var i = 0 to 200
-  add white square
+  add red circle
     pos random 0 to width : random 0 to height
     size random 60 to 140
     vel random -.5 to .5 : random -.5 to .5